whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 ## Why

-First of all, lexers and parser are usually used together, but they don't *need* to be.
-You can use a lexer to tokenize some string into a flat list of tokens and you can use a parser to understand a grammar of anything.
+First, lexers and parser are usually used together, but they don't *need* to be.
+You can use a lexer to tokenize some string into a flat list of tokens, and you can use a parser to understand a grammar of anything.

 A little side note before we begin.
 I said people often choose regular expressions to "parse" and understand text.
-While this is fine for very simple parsing tasks, most of the times it results in cryptic and fragile code.
-Also, regular expressions are limited in what type of grammars they can parse (try [parsing HTML with regexes][stackoverflow-html-regex]), so at times you will *need* something more powerful.
+While this is fine for very simple parsing tasks, most of the time it results in cryptic and fragile code.
+Also, regular expressions are limited in what type of grammars they can parse (try [parsing HTML with regexps][stackoverflow-html-regex]), so at times you will *need* something more powerful.

 ## Enter `leex` and `yecc`

 Erlang provides two modules that greatly simplify the task of writing lexers and parsers: [`leex`][docs-leex] and [`yecc`][docs-yecc].
-The `leex` module is a lexer *generator*: it reads a file written in a special syntax and it spits out an Erlang module (in a `.erl` file) that you can compile and use to do the actual tokenizing. `yecc` behaves in the same way, except it generates parsers instead of lexers.
+The `leex` module is a lexer *generator*: it reads a file written in a special syntax and spits out an Erlang module (in a `.erl` file) that you can compile and use for the actual tokenizing. `yecc` behaves in the same way, except it generates parsers instead of lexers.

-Since these modules are available in the Erlang standard distribution (in the "Parse tools" application group), I think there are little to no downsides in using them whenever there's a problem they could help solving.
+Since these modules are available in the Erlang standard distribution (in the "Parse tools" application group), I think there are little to no downsides in using them whenever there's a problem they could help to solve.

 ## The small, contrived and unrealistic example